The Giclee Process

 Printing

-When we have an approved proof, you have the choice of printing your giclee prints on textured watercolor paper, smooth watercolor paper, or canvas media.
-These medias are considered archival and have been tested with our archival inks to last a lifetime when displayed in a climate-controlled room with no direct sunlight.
-Watercolor prints do not need to be treated but are recommended to be matted and framed under glass with UV protection.
-Canvas prints sprayed with our varnish are UV protected and can be displayed without glass, but we do recommend framing to protect the edges from chipping.
-Gallery-wrapped canvases may need to be touched up on the edges with archival ink on occasion.
+When the proof is approved, you have the choice of printing your giclee prints on watercolor paper or canvas media.
+These medias are archival and have been tested with our archival inks to last a lifetime.
+Watercolor prints do not need to be treated, however, matting and framing under glass with UV protection is recommended.
+Canvas prints sprayed with our varnish are UV protected and can be displayed without glass.
+We recommend framing canvas prints to protect the edges from chipping.
+Gallery-wrapped canvases may occasionally need to be touched up on the edges with archival ink.

 Certificate of Authenticity

-Giclee prints captured from an original on our Fuji GFX system and printed on archival media come with a certificate of authenticity.
+A certificate of authenticity is offered for prints captured from an original on our Fuji GFX system and printed on archival media.
 Certificates detail the camera used to capture the file, the inks and media used to create the prints, and information related to the original and the print.
 (The artist fills in specific info about the print and original.)
-Certificates are not provided for prints under 8.5×11.
+Certificates are not provided for prints under 8.5x11.

 Now your prints are giclee!